ekomsSavior/Spam-Jam/README.md

 ✅ L2Ping Attacks 💥 (Customizable Bluetooth ping flood)
 ✅ RFCOMM Connection Flood 🔥 (Spam Bluetooth connections)
 ✅ Full Bluetooth Device Scanning 📡
-✅ Spam All BLE Devices 💌💥 (Send to *all* devices in range!)
+✅ NEW!!
+Spam All BLE Devices 💌💥 (Send to *all* devices in range!)
-✅ Jam All BLE Devices 🚫💥 (Jam *every* discovered device!)
+✅ NEW!!
+Jam All BLE Devices 🚫💥 (Jam *every* discovered device!)
-✅ NEW!
+✅ NEW!!
 Auto Re-Scan + Re-Jam Loop 🔁 (Continuously detect and jam new devices)
-✅ RSSI Filtering for Smarter Targeting 🧠 (Jam only strong signals!)
+✅ NEW!!
+RSSI Filtering for Smarter Targeting 🧠 (Jam only strong signals!)

 Built for research, security testing, and ethical hacking! 🚀💜